 Toronto After Dark

-Just like the name suggests, Toronto After Dark showcases films that work to their full cinematic effect when the sun sets and the darkness closes in.
-It’s a must-visit event for any fan of cult sci-fi and horror films — those who crave films stranger than the usual mainstream fare.
-This film festival screened the now-infamous The Human Centipede a few years ago, and everyone knows it is not exactly for the fainthearted.
+Just as the name suggests, Toronto After Dark showcases films that have their full cinematic effect when the sun sets and the darkness closes in.
+It’s a must-visit event for any fan of cult sci-fi and horror films – those who crave films stranger than the usual mainstream fare.
+This film festival screened the now-infamous The Human Centipede (2009) a few years ago, and everyone knows that’s not one for the fainthearted.

 The film festival is held annually in mid-October, just in time to help you get into Halloween mode.